-B.3.1 The City will seek all possible Federal and State reimbursement for mandated eligible projects and/or programs unless the cost of seeking the reimbursement exceeds the benefit received.
+B.3.1 The City will seek all possible Federal and State reimbursement for mandated projects and/or programs.

-- B.3.2 An aggressive collection system for all accounts receivable, including utility receivables, will be utilized to assure that monies due to the City are received in a timely fashion. - B.3.3 Monthly Periodic reviews and periodic audits of Transient Occupancy Tax returns will be conducted. - B.3.4 Monthly Periodic reviews and periodic audits of all major locally administered revenue sources will be conducted. - B.3.5 Periodic point-of-sale audits for Sales Tax will be conducted.
+- B.3.2 An aggressive collection system for all accounts receivable, including utility receivables, will be utilized to assure that monies due to the City are received in a timely fashion. - B.3.3 Monthly reviews and periodic audits of Transient Occupancy Tax returns will be conducted. - B.3.4 Monthly reviews and periodic audits of all major locally administered revenue sources will be conducted. - B.3.5 Periodic point-of-sale audits for Sales Tax will be conducted.